huayicodes/BreastCancerDetectionAPI/README.md

-# BreastCancerDetector -a data challenge practice
+# BreastCancerDetector - an API that predicts malignancy based on features of biopsied breast cells.

 ## Introduction
+**Descriptions of the Data Challenge**
 You belong to the data team at a local research hospital.
 You've been tasked with developing a means to help doctors diagnose breast cancer.
 You've been given data about biopsied breast cells; where it is benign (not harmful) or malignant (cancerous).

 - What features of a cell are the largest drivers of malignancy?
 Build a model that predicts whether a given biopsied breast cell is benign or malignant.